OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:13

-Submit yourselves for the Lord’s sake to every human institution, whether to a king as the one in authority,
+Submit yourselves for the Lord’s sake to every human authority, whether to the king as the supreme authority,

 ## 1 Peter 2:14

-or to governors as sent by him for the punishment of evildoers and the praise of those who do right.
+or to governors, who are sent by him to bring justice to those who do wrong and to praise those who do right.

 ## 1 Peter 2:15

-For such is the will of God, that by doing right you silence the ignorance of foolish people.
+For it is God’s will that by doing good you should silence the unwise talk of uninformed people.

 ## 1 Peter 2:16

-Act as free people, and do not use your freedom as a covering for evil, but use it as bond-servants of God.
+Live as free people, but do not use your freedom as a cover-up for evil; live as servants of God.

 ## 1 Peter 2:17